mrdbourke/tensorflow-deep-learning/README.md

 To prevent the course from being 100+ hours (deep learning is a broad field), various external resources for different sections are recommended to puruse under your own discrestion.

-(solutions to come after the course is released... try the exercises out for yourself first!)
+You can find solutions to the exercises in [`extras/solutions/`](https://github.com/mrdbourke/tensorflow-deep-learning/tree/main/extras/solutions), there's a notebook per set of exercises (one for 00, 01, 02... etc).
+Thank you to [Ashik Shafi](https://github.com/ashikshafi08) for all of the efforts creating these.

 ---